 There are plenty of meditative audio apps out there, but many of them or expensive or simply overkill for the average user.
-That’s why we were pleased to see Apple add its own background noises right into iOS 15.
+That’s why we were pleased to see Apple add its own background noises right into iOS a couple of years ago.
 Here’s how they work.

 Like many of Apple’s lesser-known functions, Background Sounds is somewhat hidden deep within the accessibility settings of iOS.
 Luckily we have some tricks up our sleeve for easy access.